ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 and {{variant_field}},

-Alternatively, an implementation MAY choose to randomly generate the exact required number of bits for for random_a, random_b, and random_c then concatenate the version and variant in the required position.
+Alternatively, an implementation MAY choose to randomly generate the exact required number of bits for random_a, random_b, and random_c (122 bits total) then concatenate the version and variant in the required position.

 For guidelines on random data generation see {{unguessability}}.